cfye14/GnCD_CourseProject/CodeBook.md

 from the plyr package 'mapped' from the values 1:6 to the corresponding activity names for each activity ID.
 The activity description names are lowercase and not uppercase as in the 'activity-labels.txt' file in the UCI Dataset folder.

-Note: The tidy data form of the final data frame is 'wide,' in that each measurement are appended to each subject/activity group.
+Note: The tidy data form of the final data frame is 'wide,' in that each measurement is appended as a column to each subject/activity group.
 The other option would have been to create a 'long' data frame, with one measurement value column for each subject/activity/measurement group.

 ##Codebook